-Engineers need to be problem solvers with plenty of creativity and imagination.
-With Sylvan's Engineering courses in Hawaii, now is the time for future engineers to develop these important skills — and have fun with new friends as they do so!
+Engineering takes creativity, imagination and great problem-solving abilities.
+With Sylvan's Engineering courses in Hawaii, young engineers have a great opportunity to enhance these skills — and have fun while they do it!
 Kids love to figure out how toys, gadgets and other devices work, so our sessions are built around real-life mechanical and architectural challenges.
-Every week, your child will partner with a friend to build, test and redesign structures, mastering important STEM concepts (science, technology, engineering and math) along the way.
-After all, it's so much easier to engage in learning if it happens to be great fun as well!
+Working with a buddy, your child will build and test new structures every week, mastering 21st century STEM concepts (science, technology, engineering and math) as they go.
+After all, there's no reason why learning can't be fun and engaging!

-Our Engineering courses in Hawaii focus on creativity, and also feature:
+It's time to get creative!
+Our Engineering courses in Hawaii feature:

 - Handy projects: We know all about app-based learning, but this is all about learning by doing.

 - STEM concepts: You can never be too young to start learning vital 21st century competencies.

 - Collaboration: Students partner up to take on challenges and develop stronger interpersonal skills.

 - Frequent updates: After each session we'll contact you via email with photos, summaries and a brief look ahead to the next project.